-As of December 31, 2013 and 2012, we had a total of \$609.5 million and \$562.1 million of floor plan notes payable outstanding, respectively, including \$5.4 million classified as Liabilities Associated with Assets Held for Sale as of December 31, 2012.
+As of December 31, 2014 and 2013, we had a total of \$766.8 million and \$609.5 million of floor plan notes payable outstanding.

-In connection with our vehicle floor plan facility described above, we have established an account with Bank of America that allows us to transfer cash to an account as an offset to floor plan notes payable (a "floor plan offset account").
+In connection with our new vehicle floor plan facility, we have established an account with Bank of America that allows us to transfer cash to an account as an offset to floor plan notes payable (a "floor plan offset account").
 These transfers reduce the amount of outstanding new vehicle floor plan notes payable that would otherwise accrue interest, while retaining the ability to transfer amounts from the floor plan offset account into our operating cash accounts within one to two days.
-As of December 31, 2013 and 2012 we had \$44.3 million and \$12.6 million, respectively in this floor plan offset account.
+As of December 31, 2014 and 2013 we had \$25.9 million and \$44.3 million, respectively in this floor plan offset account.